Demonstration of sequential processors with quantum advantage and analysis of classical performance limits: Existence of classical processor with a given output

-\begin{proof} There are four possible outputs (for each $X_1X_2$, one) from the first processor but only two binary symbols $0$ or $1$.
-For each symbol there is one and only one succession (the row of the matrix $O^{[4]}(X_1X_2,X_3...X_6)$), as the following processor cannot distinguish the same symbols output for different inputs of the first processor.
+\begin{proof} There are four possible outputs (one output for each $X_1X_2$) from the first processor but only two binary symbols $0$ or $1$.
+For each symbol, there is one and only one succession [the row of the matrix $O^{[4]}(X_1X_2,X_3...X_6)$].
+This is because the following stage cannot distinguish the same symbols output for different inputs of the first stage.
 So, there can be only two different rows in matrix $O^{[4]}$.
-Similarly, there are 16 outputs (for each sequence $(X_1...X_4)$, one) from the second processor, but only two binary symbols.
-For each symbol, there is one succession.
+Similarly, there are 16 outputs (one output for each sequence $(X_1...X_4)$) from the second processor, but only two binary symbols.
+For each symbol, there is a single succession.
 The row of the matrix $O^{[16]}(X_1...X_4,X_5X_6)$ for a chosen value of $(X_1...X_4)$ is equal to one of these successions.
-If we recognize that the target function consists of only two distinct rows $O^{[16]}$ and only two distinct rows $O^{[4]}$ we can associate symbols $0$ or $1$ as the output of the first processor in the positions corresponding to different distinct rows.
+We recognize that the target function consists of only two distinct rows of $O^{[16]}$ and only two distinct rows of $O^{[4]}$.
+Thus, we can associate symbols $0$ or $1$ as the output of the first processor in the positions corresponding to different distinct rows.
 Similarly, we associate $0$ or $1$ as the outputs of the second processor in the positions corresponding to distinct rows of $O^{[16]}$. \end{proof}

-The argument can be easily extended to processors with more modules and different limits on communication between the modules.
+The argument can be easily extended to processors with more modules and different limits on communication between them.